 Speakers often communicate with their audience either intentionally or unintentionally using gestures and other physical behaviors.
 Use the guidelines below to help use gestures to your benefit:

 - Maintain eye contact with members of the audience to keep their attention level high.
 Eye contact signals that you care about the audience and you are attuned to their needs.
-Also use eye contact to detect confusion or boredom so that you can make modifications, if necessary.
+Also use eye contact to detect confusion or boredom so that you can then modify your approach.

 - Use positive facial expressions such as smiles, expressive eyes, and looks of empathy and encouragement to communicate feelings and emotions.